Priyanko9/ReactBookApp/README.md

 3.Search-This components is used for searching for a particular book and displaying the list of books accordingly.

 4.BookTemplate-This component holds the information of a particular book along with status and all the available options.

+5.RouteNotExistComponent-This component gets loaded when a route does not exist

+### API calls

+BooksAPI.js contains all the api calls